 Meals: Breakfast, Lunch (4 courses including wine)

 Today the harbour in Trani is a fishing port ringed by waterfront restaurants.
 Each morning the fishermen sell their fresh fish from the pier where they dock.
-Lunch is a seafood meal, in a seaside restaurant making the most of this fresh catch.
+Lunch is in a seaside restaurant making the most of this fresh catch.

 Meals: Breakfast, Lunch (4 courses including wine)

-This morning we visit a family run winery, focussed on making quality wines from the traditional varieties that are grown in this area such as fiano minutolo and susumaniello.
+After browsing the market we depart to visit a family run winery, focussed on making quality wines from the traditional varieties that are grown in this area such as fiano minutolo and susumaniello.
 The winemaker takes us through the vineyard, and we taste a range of wines.
 Some of these wine varieties were so rare that they were not made commercially up until a few years ago.

 Meals: Breakfast, Dinner (4 courses including wine)